gradha/gradha.github.io/src/articles/30-kerf-timestamps-done-almost-right-cpp.rst

 <http://stackoverflow.com/questions/16660437/vector-and-operator-overloading>`_
 which would make the code even uglier and cumbersome.
 Doable, but I just don't have the patience to do it.
-Except for this last *trouble* from an unexperienced C++ programmer, the C++ language allows us to efficiently implement Kerf's timestamp and the surrounding operators for the same final expressiveness.
-The only problem is the time you need to invest to learn about all the hystorical quirks the language has accrued over time and write piles of code to do things which are one liners in more modern languages.
+Except for this last *trouble* from an inexperienced C++ programmer, the C++ language allows us to efficiently implement Kerf's timestamp and the surrounding operators for the same final expressiveness.
+The only problem is the time you need to invest to learn about all the historical quirks the language has accrued over time and write piles of code to do things which are one liners in more modern languages.

 All in all, not bad for a language born in 1983, from the shadow of the `C programming language <https://en.wikipedia.org/wiki/C_(programming_language)>`_ which was created in 1972.
-Let's see what we can do with a newer `hipster language next… <>`_.
+Let's see what we can do with a newer `hipster language next… <kerf-timestamps-done-almost-right-swift.html>`_

 .. raw:: html